sugarcoat/sugarcoat/README.md

 ### > Account Info ###

-Where a developer can go to find all credential configurations.
+Where a developer can go to find all credential configurations.

 **Examples**